|Nutritional Guidelines (per serving)|

 - 12 flour dumplings

-- Add the tripe and salt and pepper to taste.
+Add the tripe, salt, and pepper to taste.
 Sauté for 4 minutes.